youssefkaroui/pets-spot/README.md

   <a name="installation"></a>
   ## Installation

-  Please clone the repository on your local machine and run `npm install` then `npm run develop`
+  Please clone the repository on your local machine and run `npm install` then `npm run develop`.

   <a name= "usage"></a>